Samsung/Universum/doc/configuring.rst

     >>> run = Configuration([dict(name="Run tests", command=["run_tests.sh"])])
     >>> print (run * 2 == run + run)
     True

-Though the application area of multiplication by a constant is unclear at the moment.

 Multiplying configuration by a configuration combines their properties.
 For example, this configuration file: